-Abraham Maslow was an American psychologist who left behind a legacy that can be applied by today’s marketers.
+What do Abraham Maslow and marketing have in common?
+Maslow was an American psychologist who left behind a theory called Maslow’s Hierarchy of Needs, that can be applied by today’s marketers.
 Maslow’s theory suggests that there are five levels of needs: physiological, safety, love and belonging, esteem and last, self-actualization.
 He suggested that we must fulfill each need before reaching the next.

 As a marketer and technology enthusiast, I’m tasked to review the underlying reasons (i.e., psychology) behind persuasive advertising that reaches my clients’ target audience and help them break through the clutter.